EastfordCommunicator/website/articles/34/8/eifc-update.md

 Welcome our newest member, Gavin Driscoll, to the department.

-In addition to the monthly business meeting, twww.ct.gov/cdhiruck checks, and line officers meeting, drills were held on SCBAs, mandatory airborne/bloodborne pathogens, sexual harassment in the workplace and HIPAA.
+In addition to the monthly business meeting, truck checks, and line officers meeting, drills were held on SCBAs, mandatory airborne/bloodborne pathogens, sexual harassment in the workplace and HIPAA.